 On July 4, 1850, President Zachary Taylor attended a fund-raising event at the Washington Monument, which was under construction.
 It was reported that he ate large amounts of raw fruit and drank iced milk while at the event.
 In the days following, he became ill with an unknown digestive ailment, which ultimately caused his death on July 9, 1850, at the age of 65.

-The largest Fourth of July celebration outside of the United States takes place in Denmark and has been since 1912.
+The largest 4th of July celebration outside of the United States takes place in Denmark and has been since 1912.
 The Danes have regarded it as a special holiday celebrating American Independence.
 It was first suggested by Dr. Max Henius, a Danish-American, in 1909 to be a Danish-American Day, and July 4th was chosen.
 It takes place in Rebild National Park, which was purchased and gifted to the Danish government specifically to celebrate American Independence every year.
 The celebration is also considered a homecoming for Danish-Americans.

-July 4th has always been a gastronomical event, but the effects of how much food and beverages are consumed can stick with people well after the celebrations.
+The 4th of July has always been a gastronomical event, but the effects of how much food and beverages are consumed can stick with people well after the celebrations.
 Here’s a reason why, and hold on to your stomach.
 It’s estimated that 150 million hot dogs are consumed during the July 4th holiday.
 That’s roughly 18 million pounds of hot dogs.
 But buns are needed, so that requires 18.75 million packages of 8-count buns to cradle those hot dogs.

 Now, after consuming all those hot dogs, how much did people eat?
 A hot dog is approximately 137 calories, so around 20.55 billion calories are consumed of just hot dogs (buns excluded) during the celebrations on July 4th.
 A good walk or run on a treadmill is definitely in order.